ccarro30/prota-factorio-server/README.md

 ### Hosting Requirements
 - Docker
-- Docker Compose V1 (V2 may work fine but is currently untested)
+- Docker Compose V1 or V2
 - Git (optional but may be easier)
 - An internet connection of at least a 5+ Mbps download and upload speed per server instance (recommended but not necessarily required)